 Prohibited items include animal products, explosives, certain household appliances, and all pornographic material and drugs.

-Restricted items requiring authorisation include firearms and ammunition, live animals and plants and their parts, certain foodstuffs, and works of art.
+Restricted items requiring authorisation include firearms and ammunition, light motor vehicles, live animals and plants and their parts, certain foodstuffs, and works of art.

 Note that electrical items with heavy power consumption may be confiscated and returned upon departure.